actsasbuffoon/Typekit-In-Situ/README.md

 ## How do I add my own templates?

-The HAML and SASS directories contain the templates.
+The HAML, SASS, and Coffeescript directories contain the templates.
 To make a new one, just create a new HAML file in the haml directory and a new SASS file in the sass directory.
 Make sure they have the same name (Except the extension, of course).
-There's no need to reference the SASS/CSS file in your HAML, it will be compiled and inlined by the watcher process.
+There's no need to reference the SASS/CSS or JS file in your HAML, it will be compiled and inlined by the watcher process.

 In order to use a different template, you'll need to edit coffeescripts/application.coffee, and change this line of code: